Skip to main content

 This pairs well with our guide on Choosing the Right SUI Reporting State for Remote Teams.

 Model payout fees corridor by corridor, not as a single platform assumption, so you can approve both numbers that matter: what the contractor receives and what your company funds.
-In this evidence set, no Remote-specific corridor fee mechanics are confirmed, so each row stays provisional until you verify it in account or in written support tied to your setup.
+No Remote-specific corridor fee mechanics are confirmed, so each row stays provisional until you verify it in account or in written support tied to your setup.

 The first lever is invoicing currency versus withdrawal currency.
 If they differ, conversion cost exists somewhere in the flow, but this pack does not confirm who absorbs it for any Remote corridor.